boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 # Security Considerations

-IPFIX security considerations are discussed in {{Section 8 of !RFC7012}}.
+This document does not add new security considerations to those already discussed for IPFIX in {{Section 8 of !RFC7012}}.

 # IANA Considerations